CameronClarry/DerivationFrameworkEoverP/README.md

 cd ..
 ```

-Get the Derivation Frameowrk, and modify the PrimaryDPDFlags.py file in the PrimaryDPDMaker
+Clone the Derivation Framework, and modify the PrimaryDPDFlags.py file in the PrimaryDPDMaker

 ```
 git clone https://github.com/luadamek/DerivationFrameworkEoverP